Vorple-Sky/Clickables/README.md

  by Hannah Gabany

 # Overview
- A first look at my speculative tech idea through a interactive web page Enjoy!
+ A first look at my speculative tech idea through a interactive web page, Enjoy!